dogweather/forkful/content/en/c/strings/interpolating-a-string.md

   \ by embedding expressions within literal strings.
 Programmers do this to create\u2026"
 lastmod: '2024-03-13T22:45:00.499238-06:00'
 model: gpt-4-0125-preview
-summary: "String interpolation, in programming, involves the construction of strings\
-  \ by embedding expressions within literal strings.
-Programmers do this to create\u2026"
+summary: String interpolation, in programming, involves the construction of strings by embedding expressions within literal strings.
 title: Interpolating a string
 weight: 8
 ---